Autodesk/synthesis/README.md

 ## Dependencies

-- Autodesk Inventor Professional 2017
+* Autodesk Inventor Professional 2013 - 2017
+    * Inventer Interop Utility inside References

 ## Instructions
 1. Build the solution(s) you would like to use in Visual Studio